Geography Intent

 Parents, carers and the wider community

 Parents and carers are always welcome at Birches First and we strive to work alongside our community to benefit the lives and learning of our children.
 We work with our children and parents alike to ensure they are aware of what the children are learning and the themes in school.
-Furthermore, we offer learning together days throughout the academic year for parents to join their children in lessons to work together on areas within the national curriculum.
+Furthermore, during the Summer Term, parents are welcomed into school to join their children in ‘Let’s Discover Together’ days where pupils share their learning on their continent focus.

 Resources